July 16-20, 2014 (5 days)

 - Acceptance to a workshop is based primarily on the promise of your writing sample, as follows:

-- Picture Book applicants should submit a sample or draft picture book manuscript, up to 1000 words, double-spaced, in 12-point font, with your name and page numbers on every page.
+- Picture Book applicants should upload a sample or draft picture book manuscript, up to 1000 words, double-spaced, in 12-point font, with your name and page numbers on every page.
+(PDF or Word)

-- All others should submit 10-20 pages of prose, double-spaced, in the genre to which you’re applying.
+- All others should upload 10-20 pages of prose, double-spaced, in the genre to which you’re applying.
 The sample should be in 12-point font with your name and page numbers on every page.
+(PDF or Word)

 - If you are applying to two different genres please include separate writing samples for each genre.